HOW LONG DOES IT TAKE TO BE REIKI CERTIFIED | REIKI MELBOURNE

 Building Experience and Sensitivity:

 At the same time, students are encouraged to work with friends and family, facilitating hands-on Reiki for them, and start to build their experience and insights with that aspect of practice.
 It takes time to build a sensitivity to the energy and to familiarise and find your own relationship with the energy itself.
 To feel where, in a person's body, the Reiki is needed and to feel the sensations and feedback in your hands to know when to stay in a position and when to move on to another position.
+In Jikiden Reiki (which translates to 'direct teachings"), students are taught how to sense problem areas and what the sensations in their hands means.
+This alone takes time to develop a sensitivity and understanding of.

 I tell students, although they can learn level II a month after Level I, consider how broadly and deeply you have experienced Reiki in just one month.
 Is that really enough?
+My recommendation is to allow enough time to establish a daily routine.
+Then once you are settled into that practice, you can move on to Level II which teaches more advanced techniques for treating certain problems (both mental and physical) as well as preparing students for Professional Practice.

 Level II: Preparation for Working with Others

-Level II then tends to prepare students for working with others, but part of doing that, requires having developed a deep enough relationship with the Reiki both in self-healing and working with others.
-When you begin to work on clients (as opposed to family and friends), they will have questions and you will need to be able to rely on your own experience and relationship with Reiki to be able to provide guidance and assurances to clients.
+The idea is that students are to take their time, after completing Level II, to develop a deep enough relationship with the Reiki both in self-healing and working with others.
+It's not that you need to have 'mastered' it or know all there is to know about Reiki (this is a lifelong pursuit and a never-ending unfolding).
+However, when you begin to work on clients (as opposed to family and friends), you want to be comfortable and competent enough with the practice and working with people.
+Clients will have questions and you will need to be able to rely on your own experience and relationship with Reiki to be able to provide guidance and assurances to clients.
 If people are paying you for your services, you have a responsibility to ensure that you are at a level of knowledge and understanding of your craft that warrants a monetary exchange.
 This is about practicing with the upmost integrity and authenticity.
 You don't need to know everything, Reiki is a never-ending journey of opening, awakening and gathering of knowledge and wisdom, but you need to have a good, solid foundation of understanding and experience (as well as your own spiritual depth and self-healing) to be able to hold space for and support clients with Reiki.

 The Deeper the Spiritual Path, The More Effective the Reiki Channel